 What is your plan to obtain a building?
-Identify specific steps the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.
+Identify the steps that the board will take to acquire a facility and obtain the Educational Certificate of Occupancy.

 We have executed a purchase agreement for 1400 Brentwood St. in High Point. http://taxweb.co.guilford.nc.us/CamaPublicAccess/PropertySummary.aspx?REID=0 186432&pageIndex=0